DriveVGGT: Calibration-Constrained Visual Geometry Transformers for Multi-Camera Autonomous Driving: Proposed Approach

 \subsection{Temporal Video Attention}

+In AD scenarios, the high dimensionality of multi-view video data ($M \times T$ images) makes global attention across all frames computationally prohibitive due to its $O((M \times T)^2)$ complexity.
+Furthermore, the \textbf{Sparse Spatial Overlap} prior suggests that cross-view attention is often redundant.

-Temporal Video Attention module is proposed to establish the initial geometry relationship among images captured by each camera.
-These images belong to a streaming video and are easy for feed-forward geometry models (like VGGT) to output effective reconstruction results.
-Specifically, as to N images, the simplest form of feed-forward geometry transformer is:
+To this end, we propose Temporal Video Attention (TVA) module to process each camera stream independently.
+TVA module is proposed to establish the initial geometry relationship among images captured by each camera.
+These images belong to a streaming video and are suitable for pretrained feed-forward geometry models (like VGGT) to process effective reconstruction results due to the overlap during motion.